Quick, easy and tasty, these carrot fritters are a delicious and frugal vegan lunch. Suitable for babies and toddlers too.

 Please do not reproduce this recipe without permission.

 - 90 g gram flour (chickpea flour/besan) sifted to remove lumps

 - ½ teaspoon baking powder

 - 120 ml water

 - 2-4 tablespoons chopped parsley or coriander (cilantro)

 - Salt and pepper to taste omit salt for babies

 - Sunflower oil for frying

-Place 3 grated carrots, 90g gram flour, 1/2 tsp baking powder, 1 tsp ground cumin, 120ml cold water and 2-4 tbsp chopped herbs into a large mixing bowl and stir well.
+- Place 3 grated carrots, 90g gram flour, ½ teaspoon baking powder, 1 teaspoon ground cumin, 120ml cold water and 2-4 tablespoons chopped herbs into a large mixing bowl and stir well.
 Season with salt and pepper to taste.